Product Playbook · In-Office Procedures

 Punctal Plugs

-Punctal occlusion to conserve the patient’s own tears in aqueous-deficient dry eye.
-Deep line of plugs, inserts, and sizing tools in stock.
+Punctal occlusion to conserve tears in aqueous-deficient dry eye.
+Full line in stock.

 Learn more ›